Visiting Gila Cliff Dwellings National Monument

 Icicles on a small pine tree at Gila Cliff Dwellings NM.

-Where to Stay near Gila Cliff Dwellings NM
+Where to Stay near Gila Cliff Dwellings National Monument

-We combined our visit to Gila Cliff Dwellings NM with visits to Chiricahua National Monument and Fort Bowie National Historic Site, located in southeast Arizona.
+We combined our visit to Gila Cliff Dwellings National Monument with visits to Chiricahua National Monument and Fort Bowie National Historic Site, located in southeast Arizona.
 For a central location to all three sites, we chose to stay at the Hampton Inn in Lordsburg, NM for four nights.

 Rhyolite Canyon in Chiricuahua National Monument.

 Let me be clear here: If we were doing this trip again, we would NOT stay in Lordsburg for more than one night.
 The hotel was not the best Hampton Inn we’ve ever stayed at, but it was comfortable.
-The biggest perk: it only “cost” 10,000 Hilton Honors points, which is about the lowest redemption rate you’ll find the US.
+The biggest perk: it only “cost” 10,000 Hilton Honors points at the time, which is about the lowest redemption rate you’ll find in the US.
+It now runs 20,000 points.

 Silver City is a MUCH bigger city with many more options for hotels.
 That said, Silver City does not have any Hilton properties, which is our preferred hotel chain.
 That is one reason why we chose Lordsburg.
 We also wanted one central location to cut down on changing hotels.